Mr B Up To His Old Tricks

 Or:

 But, and once more, lists say nothing.
-Mr B's theory thus falls apart since it is now apparent that dialectical 'propositions' like this say nothing at all!
+Mr B's theory thus falls apart since it is now apparent that dialectical 'sentences' like this aren't even propositions!

-Instead of asking himself whether it makes sense to say that a name could be identical with a predicate -- or that what either supposedly refers to could be identical with one another --, Mr B swallows this sub-Aristotelian 'logic' without blinking!
+Instead of asking himself whether it makes sense to say that a name could be identical with a predicate (or, as we saw above, whether or not John could be identical with a noun phrase!) -- or even that whatever it is that each word supposedly refers to or 'reflects' could be identical with one another --, Mr B has swallowed Hegel's sub-Aristotelian 'logic' whole, and without blinking!

 I have now made the contradiction implicit in "John is a man" so explicit and patent that even contradiction-blind Rosa L. should be able to see it.
 But thanks to Rosa for pressing the point on this example from Lenin's philosophical notebooks, as it is only in "contradiction" with Rosa that I was moved to move the thought to full demonstration.

-Well no; all Mr B has done is reveal how little logic he knows -- or, perhaps, how little thought he has devoted to it.
+Well no; all Mr B has done is reveal how little logic he knows -- or, perhaps, how little thought he has devoted to what little he knows.

 The contradiction inherent in the verb "to be", "is", can be seen as the same as that found in "self-reference" by modern mathematical philosophers like Russell.
 Russell's famous paradox derived from the self-reference of "the set of all sets that don't contain themselves".